alpeasie/azl-benchmark-deploy/docs/task1.md

 ## Overview

 **Context:** You just purchased two servers from an OEM that you want to deploy as an Azure Local cluster.
 You racked the servers, cabled them, installed the OS.
-You also set up Azure tenant, subscription, and resource group.
+You also set up an Azure tenant, subscription, and resource group.
 Now, you want to configure the servers and connect them to the cloud.
 To configure the servers, you will use an app called the Azure Local Configurator App.
 This app will be running on a laptop that has network connectivity to both servers.

 **Your goal:** Use the Configurator App to configure the server `AzLHOST1` and connect it to Azure.